-As further listed in in Appendix C, certain residential activities are Additional Housing Units in the Multi-Family Use Fee Category, while others are Nonresidential Projects in the Institutional Use Fee Category.
+As further listed in in Appendix C, certain residential activities are categorized as Additional Housing Units in the Multi-Family Use Fee Category, while others are categorized as Nonresidential Projects in the Institutional Use Fee Category.
 These distinctions apply to calculation of Impact Fees only.

 - a.
 Live/Work and Work/Live: Most Development Projects that contain live/work or work/live in a building with multiple units are Additional Housing Units under the Multi-Family Use Fee Category (see exceptions in the following bullets). - b.
-Work/Live: Work/live Development Projects as defined in Section 17.73.040(B) and Chapter 17.101(E) in a D-CE-5 Zone, are Nonresidential Projects under the Industrial Use Fee Category. - c.
-Rooming Houses: Rooming house residential facilities such as dormitories, emergency shelters, residential care, semi-transient, supportive housing, and transitional housing that fall under the Institutional Use Fee Category are Nonresidential Projects under the Institutional Use Fee Category.
-However, a rooming house that does not fall under the Institutional Use Fee Category is categorized as the Multi-Family Use Fee Category.
+Work/Live: Work/live Development Projects as defined in Oakland Planning Code Section 17.73.040(B) and Chapter 17.101(E) in a D-CE-5 Zone, are Nonresidential Projects under the Industrial Use Fee Category. - c.
+Rooming Houses: Rooming house residential facilities are categorized under the Multi-Family Use Fee Category, except for (i) institutional dormitories and (ii) facilities associated with the following activities: emergency shelters, residential care, semi-transient, supportive housing, and transitional housing.
+The Rooming Housing Residential Facilities listed in (i) and (ii) are categorized under the Institutional Use Fee Category.